manoelpqueiroz/galactipy/README.md

 For further setting up your project:

-- Look for files and sections marked with `UPDATEME`, these should be updated according to the needs and characteristics of your project;
+- Look for files and sections marked with `TODO` (which must be addressed in order for your project to run properly) and `UPDATEME` (optional settings if you feel inclined to);
   - If you use VS Code, install the [`Todo Tree`][wn1] extension to easily locate and jump to these marks, they are already configured in the `settings.json` file;
 - Make sure to create your desired Issue labels on your platform before you start tracking them so it ensures you will be able to filter them from the get-go;
 - Make changes to your CI configurations to better suit your needs.